miromasat/iam-workshop/README.md

     * Verify, that these commands work:
         * `cdk --version`, which ensure cdk binary is installed
         * `aws --version`, which ensures aws binary is installed
-    * take a look at `~/iamworkshop/granular-testt.py` file and spend a minute understanding it.
+    * take a look at `cat ~/iam-workshop/granularity_test.py` file and spend a minute understanding it.
-    * run `python3 ~/iam-workshop/granular-test.py` and discuss results and see eveything fail :) why?
+    * run `python3 ~/iam-workshop/granularity_test.py` and discuss results and see eveything fail :) why?
 3. Start by going into IAM and create an IAM Role with attached managed AdministratorAccess Policy.
 Name this role `pu-access`
     * AdministratorAccess Policy document is very powerfull and will initially let us access not only DDB (and all its content) but all other services.
     * More about managed policies [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies)